David Dean Mendoza

 Altura Ensemble, Arizona State University’s Contemporary Percussion Ensemble, Central Michigan University’s New Music Ensemble, the Cleveland Chamber Players, Ball State University’s Electronic Music Ensemble, The Pneuma Ensemble, The University of Puget Sound Symphony Orchestra, and the South Carolina String Project.

-David earned DMA in Music Theory and Composition from the University of Miami, his MM in Music Composition from Florida International University, and his BM in Music Composition at Florida State University.
-He has taught privately since 2004, and began teaching university-level classes in 2011.
-David is currently an adjunct professor of music at Miami Dade College's New World School of the Arts.
+Mendoza holds a DMA in Music Theory and Composition from the University of Miami, a MM in Music Composition from Florida International University, and a BM in Music Composition from Florida State University.
+In addition to teaching at Frost School of Music, he has taught at Florida International University and New World School of the Arts.

 As a composer performer, I am able to get a hands-on experience with the sounds I am trying to create.
 Bowed stringed instruments are my favorite instruments to explore, not only because they are beautiful, but also because of my connection to them as a child.
 Since string timbres resonate the most with me, most of my works incorporate string instruments.

 When I write, the music mostly comes from working with the instrument first before writing it down on paper.
 My process takes me from paper, to computer, to performing, to recording, to listening, and back again several times before a piece is completed.
 In this way, I am able to live with a piece for several months before giving birth to it.